mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 | over(x, y)       | Used for example to retrieve the polygon or grid indexes on a set of points |
 | spsample(x)      | Sampling of spatial points within the spatial extent of objects |

+As an example data set to try out some of these methods on some spatial data in `sp`, we'll load the `nortk` data in the `rdal` package which represents Norwegian peaks over 2000 meters:

+{% highlight r %}
+library(rgdal)
+data(nor2k)
+plot(nor2k,axes=TRUE)
+{% endhighlight %}

 ## Exercise 2
 ### Building and Manipulating Spatial Data in R

+Let's take a step back now.
 Basic data structures in R can represent spatial data - all we need is some vectors with location and attribute information

 {% highlight r %}
 cities <- c('Ashland','Corvallis','Bend','Portland','Newport')